 Cost-Cutting Measures Are Paramount for Businesses and Consumers Alike

 According to McKinsey analysts, more than 77 percent of Americans are trying new brands, places to shop, or shopping methods since COVID-19 hit, a decision largely driven by value and convenience.
 They want better deals, and as noted earlier, are slashing their spending whenever possible.
 This makes it all the more imperative for companies to find ways to decrease customers’ costs, a serious challenge for businesses cash-strapped by reduced revenue.

 While some have changed their offerings and rolled out value-based products, others have turned their focus inward.
 As a result, business process outsourcing (BPO) companies, particularly those with the technology, processes, and people in place to take over outsourced contact center operations for them, have seen dramatic growth.

 Going lean doesn’t just empower companies to save money and provide improved service, though.
 Organizations tapping into BPO have found they’re better able to focus on core operations, so they can tune into changing customer needs and pivot business strategy as the situation develops.

 Explore How BPO Can Help Your Company

 Whether your organization needs to “meet your customers where they are today,” create more value-enhancing service interactions, become more agile, improve focus, or reduce costs, BPO is the vehicle that will see you through COVID-19 and beyond.
-With more than 30 years in the industry and services ranging from outsourced contact centers through digital mailroom transformations and business reengineering, DATAMARK can help your company too.
+With over 30 years in the industry and services including omnichannel, multilingual contact center, document lifecycle management, loyalty program management, and finance and accounting outsourcing, DATAMARK can also help your company.
 Contact us to discuss which BPO solutions are right for your company.